BLOG

 Home Additions May Be in Your Future

-If you foresee major home improvements or home additions in the future, replacing your electrical panel with an upgraded version may be necessary.
+If you foresee major home improvements or home additions in your future, replacing your electrical panel with an upgraded version may be necessary.
 The addition of hot tubs, garage heaters, car chargers, and extra rooms to your home may necessitate an upgrade to a larger panel or multiple panels.

 Get an Electrical Inspection

-An electrical inspection is a smart electrical safety precaution you can take to protect your home, your insurance coverage, and your family’s safety.
-An Anthony PHCE electrical inspection provides you with a comprehensive assessment of your electrical panel and wiring system, and detects fire hazards before your safety is impacted.
+Electrical inspections are a smart precaution you can take to protect your home, your insurance coverage, and your family’s safety.
+An Anthony PHCE electrical inspection provides you with a comprehensive assessment of your electrical panel and wiring system and detects fire hazards before your safety is impacted.
+Anthony PHCE’s licensed and trained electricians are available to provide you with the best service, electrical solutions, and advice.
+Call our Anthony PHCE electricians today at A-N-T-H-O-N-Y 268-4669 (913) or (816).